LeoYReyes/SeniorDesign/WindowsServiceTracker/README.txt

 Additionally, in the folder that contains WindowsServiceTracker.exe, there is a file, WindowsServiceTracker.exe.xml.
 There are 3 settings in this file. one is the port number, it is by default 10015 and will most likely not need to be changed.
 The others are an IP address and Domain name.
 By default the IP address points to your computer and the domain name is invalid.
 Set either of these values to the server you wish to connect to.
 The domain name takes precedence over the IP address when connecting and is the preferred method.
 Any changes to this file will require a restart of the service to take effect.

+In the Control Panel find the "Programs and Features" page.
+Once there click on "Turn Windows features on or off".
+A new window with title "Windows Features" will appear.
+Scroll down to ".NET Framework 4.5 Advanced Series" and expand it.
+Expand "WCF Services".
+Check "Named Pipe Activation" if it is not already check.
+Click "OK" to close the window and activate the feature.

 Key-logger installation